barbarer/py4e-int/_sources/iterations/peer_in.rst

    :feedback_d: Incorrect!
 The nested for loop will run through j = 1 to 3 for every i.
    :feedback_e: Incorrect!The nested for loop will run through j = 1 to 3 for every i.

-   At the end of this code, what will appear on the terminal?
+   What does the following code print?

    ::

-      for i in range(1,4):
+      for i in range(1, 4):
-         for j in range(1,4):
+         for j in range(1, 4):
             print(i,j,end=‘ ’)